 - Electric Sheep: Scott Draves’s website for his evolutionary screensaver

-- Eden: Interactive installation from Jon McCormack that uses artificial life techniques
+- Eden: Interactive installation from Jon McCormack that uses artificial life techniques.
+Eden found a permanent home at the Instituto Itaú Cultural in São Paulo, Brazil in 2018.

 - Galápagos: One of many interactive installations from Karl Sims, who pioneered using interactive genetic algorithms.